omics-datascience/modulector/README.md

     - `mirna`: miRNA (Accession ID or name in mirBase) to get its interactions with different genes targets.
     - `gene`: gene symbol to get its interactions with different miRNAs targets.
     - `score`: numerical score to filter the interactions (only interactions with a score greater than or equal to the parameter value are returned).
 The value of this score is provided by the mirDip database.
+    - `include_pubmeds`: if its value is 'true', the endpoint also returns a list of links to Pubmed where the mirnas are related to the genes (this may affect Modulector's response time).
+Default is 'false'.
 *NOTE*: mirna or gene are required
 - Functions:
     - Ordering fields: `gene` and `score`